Gobytego/BatteryUtils/README.md

   tkinter

 so far this has only been tested on Linux if anyone wants to test on Mac or Windows be my guest.

+to run in terminal mode run with --cli flag. ex. python3 batteryutils.py --cli